 2% salt

-If we had more than one type of flour in the recipe, the sum of the percentages should add up to 100%.
+If the recipe uses more than one type of flour, the sum of the percentages should be 100%.

 If you want to calculate the weight of any ingredient, you can use this simple formula: